Elmira College Center for Mark Twain Studies Strategic Plan 2026-2028

 Steve Webb

-Steve Webb (left) leading a Quarry Farm field trip
+Quarry Farm Caretaker Steve Webb leading a field trip

-• Facilitated the Mark Twain Summer Teachers Institute at Quarry Farm for local art teachers, focusing on watercolor landscape and plein air painting. and first published in 1899.
-This event was in collaboration with the Greater Southern Tier BOCES Teaching Center.
+• Facilitated the Quarry Farm Watercolor Landscape Workshop for local art teachers.
+This event was in collaboration with the Greater Southern Tier BOCES Teaching

-• Created the “Quarry Farm Book Club” led by Dr. Charlie Mitchell.
-The book discussed over four sessions was A Connecticut Yankee in King Arthur’s Court.
+• Continued the “Quarry Farm Book Club” led by Dr. Charlie Mitchell.
+The book discussed over four sessions was Adventures of Huckleberry Finn.

 • Collaborated with the Community Arts of Elmira in the “Clemens and the Pen” Program.